Ani-Moopa/Moopa/README.md

 ## NextJS
 PROXY_URI="This is what I use for proxying video https://github.com/chaycee/M3U8Proxy.
 Don't put / at the end of the url."
 API_URI="host your own API from this repo https://github.com/consumet/api.consumet.org.
 Don't put / at the end of the url."
-API_KEY="this API key is used for schedules, anime and manga page. get the key from https://anify.tv/discord" DISQUS_SHORTNAME='put your disqus shortname here (optional)'
+DISQUS_SHORTNAME='put your disqus shortname here (optional)'
-# ADMIN_USERNAME=""

 ## Prisma
 DATABASE_URL="Your postgresql connection url"